addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

             - "sudo echo \"<html><body><h1>$(cat /etc/hostname)</h1></body></html>\" > index.html"
             - "sudo python3 -m http.server 80"

-In order to illustrate the **'DependsOn'** resource attribute, we have specified that launching of 'WebInstance1' and 'WebInstance2' must come after the creation of 'DefaultRoutePublic'.
+In order to illustrate the **'DependsOn'** resource attribute, we have specified that launching of all three Instances must come after the creation of 'DefaultRoutePublic'.
 In theory, ensuring that a path to the Internet is available before the Instances are launched.

 .. code-block::